Finite Free Cumulants: Multiplicative Convolutions, Genus Expansion and Infinitesimal Distributions: Infinitesimal distributions and examples

 Finally, from $\eqref{eq.R.inf.rrad}$ since $K_{\mu_{sc}}(z)=\frac{1}{z}+z$ we can compute the infinitesimal $R$-transform $R_{inf}(z) = \frac{z}{z^2-1}$ and from this it is easy to check that the infinitesimal cumulants are $\freec'_{2n+1}=0$ and $\freec'_{2n}=-1$. \end{example}

 \begin{remark}[Hermite polynomials and GOE] Observe that the infinitesimal Cauchy transform obtained in \eqref{eq.G.inf.hermite} coincides (up to a sign) with the asymptotic infinitesimal distribution of the Gaussian Orthogonal Ensemble, see \cite[Remark 28]{mingo2019non}.
 Of course this also means that their infinitesimal moments and cumulants coincide (up to a sign), see \cite[Lemma 23 and Corollary 27]{mingo2019non}.
 Therefore, we just found that the fluctuations of the Hermite polynomials are equal to minus the fluctuations of the GOE, and are given by \eqref{eq.inf.moments.hermite}.
 This type of result has already appeared in the literature \cite{kornyik2016wigner}.
+Moreover, the general case for Wigner matrices was solved in \cite{enriquez2016asymptotic}.

 The fact that the $O(1)$ and the $O(1/d)$ terms coincide for the Hermite polynomials and the GOE, prompts the question if this continues to be true for the $O(1/d^2)$ term.
 However, this turns out to be false and can be observed from small values of $n$.
 Indeed, from \cite{mingo2019non} and the finite moment-cumulant formula we get the formulas in Table \ref{tab:my_label}.